HarishFulara07/NS-Chat-App-With-Public-Key-Cryptography/README.md

 ./client

-NOTE: To run multiple clients, run the above command in a new terminal window for each client
+**NOTE**: To run multiple clients, run the above command in a new terminal window for each client